kenschenke/Pascal65/docs/docs/langref/datatypes.md

 ## Constants

 Constants are delcared in the **Constants** section in the program.
-An examine section might look like this:
+An example section might look like this:

 ```